particle-iot/thatconf-workshop-2019/content/docs/ch2.md

 If you have a Xenon on hand, why not try creating a mesh network with your Argon and adding the Xenon by [following this lab in the Particle docs](https://docs.particle.io/workshops/mesh-101-workshop/mesh-messaging/)?
 Then, use `Mesh.publish` and `subscribe` to add some interactivity between your two devices, like taking a heart-rate reading when the `SETUP` button on the Xenon is pressed, or lighting up the `D7` LED on the Xenon each time the barometer sensor takes a reading.

+## Bonus: Working with BLE and NFC

+If you're still looking for something else to do, how about some extra, extra credit?
+Particle recently released Beta support for BLE and NFC and if you're running Device OS v1.3.0 or later, you can try them out on any Gen 3 device (Argon, Boron, or Xenon).
+Why not try adding BLE and/or NFC support to your existing setup?
+Here are a couple of ideas:

+- Advertise temperature and humidity readings via BLE and read from a BLE App.
+Check out [this resource for some hints](https://blog.particle.io/2019/06/26/get-started-with-ble-and-nfc/).
+- Do the same as above, but with NFC.
+- Turn your Particle device into a [UART Peripheral](https://docs.particle.io/tutorials/device-os/bluetooth-le/#uart-peripheral).
+- View device event logs over [BLE](https://docs.particle.io/tutorials/device-os/bluetooth-le/#ble-log-handler).
+- Use [WebBLE in Chrome](https://docs.particle.io/tutorials/device-os/bluetooth-le/#chrome-web-ble) to view sensor data!

 ## Appendix: Grove sensor resources

 This section contains links and resources for the Grove sensors included in the Grove Starter Kit for Particle Mesh.